 The stems, which may be 1 to 2 m (3 to 6 ft) tall, are thick at the base then taper toward the leaf end.
 They lean away from the centre of the plant, bent outward by the weight of the leaf.
 Because of their large size, the leaves are either touching or overlapping, forming a dense, umbrella-like canopy.

-The flowers are borne on an erect, finger-like spike partly surrounded by a large, semi-circular, cream-coloured bract or spathe and sits on top of a short flower stalk at the centre of the plant and beneath the leaves.
+The flowers are borne on an erect, finger-like spike partly enclosed by a large, semi-circular, cream-coloured bract or spathe and sit on top of a short flower stalk at the centre of the plant, just beneath the leaves.

-Flowers are either female or male borne separately on different parts of the spike, with the female flowers closer to the base.
+Flowers are either female or male, borne separately on different spike parts, with the female flowers closer to the base.
 Though they become pollinated, they rarely produce seed.

-Edible cormels around the size of a large potato and elongated at one end, develop attached to the outside of the underground tuber.
-They have thick, rough brown skin with white flesh underneath, less commonly yellow or pink flesh, depending on the variety.
+Edible cormels are around the size of a large potato.
+Elongated at one end, they develop attached to the outside of the central tuber.
+They have thick, rough brown skin with white flesh underneath, less commonly yellow or pink depending on the variety.

-When peeled the cormels can be cooked similar to potatoes, either roasted, boiled or steamed on their own, cooked in soups or stews, mashed or puréed, or they can be sliced and fried to make chips, crisps or fritters, with a flavour described as earthy and slightly nutty.
+When peeled, the cormels can be prepared similarly to potatoes, roasted, boiled or steamed on their own, cooked in soups or stews, mashed or pureed, or sliced and fried to make chips, crisps or fritters.
+The flavour is starchy like a potato, earthy and slightly nutty.

-The cormels can also be ground and dried to make a flour, or grated to make a starch which has use as a thickening agent.
-Only the cormels are eaten, not the central tuber which is unfit for human consumption.
+The cormels can also be ground and dried to make flour or grated to make a starch used as a thickening agent.
+Only the cormels are eaten, not the central tuber, which is unfit for human consumption.
 The leftover central tuber is sometimes cut into pieces, boiled and fed to pigs.

 The small young leaves are also edible and can be cooked and served as a leafy vegetable, similar to spinach.
 Cattle, sheep and goats forage the leaves, which have a reported crude protein content of 22% of their dry weight.

-It is sometimes cultivated as an ornamental for its massive leaves, which add a lush tropical look to gardens.
+It is occasionally cultivated as an ornamental for its massive leaves, which add a lush tropical look to gardens.